NOAA-GFDL/FRE/docs/run/model_container_integration.md

 - Container platform to use with `fre make` tools: `hpcme.2023`
 - Container utilizes spack stack to find packages within container
 - Container uses intel compiler
+- Certain paths are mounted to bind in the MPI on the system; these paths may change due to OS releases or updates

 ## Guide to integrate model container in FRERUN:
 1) Create a model container on gaea C5: Follow the fre make steps in order to create a model container: